foopod/blog-2.0/_notes/mastering-coaching.md

 ### 2.3.3.
 Ikigai (A reason for being)

-The Japanese concept of Ikigai takes BHAG to the next level and includes something that the world needs as well.
+The Japanese concept of Ikigai takes BHAG to the next level by including the question, what does the world need?

 ## 2.4.
 The Three Horizons